Health Benefits Of Cinnamon Leaf Essential Oil: Better Than Cinnabon!

-Some of the first instances of the use of cinnamon as a medicinal treatment and flavoring date as far back as 2000 BCE during the times of the ancient Egyptians.
+Some of the first instances of the use of cinnamon as a medicinal treatment and flavoring date as far back as 2000 BCE which was the time of the ancient Egyptians.
 The spice was used to treat wounds, general illness and was offered to the God’s as a gift.
 Throughout most of history and in the middle-ages, cinnamon was worth it’s weight in gold – making it a highly revered and sought after commodity.

 Thankfully, the spice is cultivated en masse in modern times, making it readily available and quite affordable.
 However, in this article I will not be focusing on the cinnamon most of you know – the type that’s derived from the bark of the tree.
 Instead, I’d like to focus on the essential oil that is produced from the leaf of the cinnamon tree.Cinnamon oil is extracted from the bark of the tree and is incredibly potent and highly concentrated.
 This means it often has to be distilled a few times before it’s suitable for topical use or ingestion.
 The oil produced from the leaf of the tree is much easier to distill and far more mild, making it more affordable and suitable for medicinal use.

 It’s nonetheless an incredible natural cure-all and can be used to help supplement your current diet, treat various skin, hair and health issues, or boost your immune system – helping to fight off infections.
 So understanding more about this amazing natural product can be very beneficial on your path to a healthier, holistic lifestyle.